The Stud (bar): History and ownership

 The Stud was originally started by George Mason and Alexis Muir in 1966.
 (Alexis Muir was a transgender woman then known as Richard Conroy; her surname Muir may be a reference to John Muir, who was her great-uncle.)
 In the early 1970s, George sold his half to Alexis.
 Alexis then sold it to Jerry "Trixie" Jones, Heidi Steffan, and Jan Hill.
 Jerry "Trixie" Jones was also a partial owner of Hamburger Mary's, an iconic gay restaurant, across the street.
 In 1974, the Stud was bought out by Jim "Edie" Fleckenstein.
 Edie died in 1994, leaving the Stud to his partner and resident DJ Larry Holloway aka LaRue and his accountant Ben "Fiesta" Guibord.
 They then partnered up with Michael McElheney.
 LaRue died in the 1990s due to complications from HIV/AIDS.
 Ben "Fiesta" Guibord died in 2011, at the age of 63, also due to complications from HIV/AIDS.

 Originally, the Stud was located at 1535 Folsom Street; in 1987, it moved to Ninth and Harrison Streets.
 In the summer of 2016, the Stud was given a very large rent increase and Michael McElheney decided it was time to retire.
 When the bar was faced with closure, members of the local community began to organize in hopes of preserving the historic bar.
 This organizing resulted in the formation of a collective of nightlife professionals, which bought the business from Michael McElheney.
 Members of the collective include artists, DJs, and performers such as Honey Mahogany, Siobhan Aluvalot, Vivvyanne Forevermore, and Rachel Ryan.
 The collective took ownership of the Stud on December 30, 2016, making it, according to collective member Nate Allbee, "the very first co-op nightclub in the United States."

 The Stud closed in May 2020, due to financial troubles stemming from a shutdown caused by the COVID-19 pandemic; however, the Stud reopened on April 20, 2024, on 1123 Folsom Street.

+In 2026, The Stud announced the opening of the Stud School of Drag, and called for applications from aspiring drag performers to be mentored by local drag artists.
+Honey Mahogany will serve as headmistress.